backdrop-contrib/entityreference_autofill/README.md

 Status
 ------

-The basics are working.
-It may be that the submodules aren't working yet.
+The basics are working, including the submodules.
-Ready for testing, but not ready for a release.

 Installation